codemagic-ci-cd/codemagic-docs/content/yaml-publishing/publish-app-artifacts-to-app-center.md

 ## Publish to App Center

 Add the following script to your `codemagic.yaml` file.
-If you are using **Flutter Workflow Editor**, go to your app settings, expand the step between **Build** and **Publish** steps and add the respective **post-build** script.
+If you are using **Flutter workflow editor**, go to your app settings, expand the step between **Build** and **Publish** steps and add the respective **post-build** script.

 {{<notebox>}}